Reihenwerfer

-The Reihenwerfer or Mittler Schützenpanzerwagen S307(f) mit Reihenwerfer was a self-propelled barrage mortar used by the Wehrmacht during World War II.
+The Reihenwerfer or Mittlerer Schützenpanzerwagen S303(f) mit Reihenwerfer was a self-propelled barrage mortar used by the Wehrmacht during World War II.

 History

 After the Fall of France in 1940 large amounts of French military hardware fell into German hands.
-Two systems that were captured in sizable numbers were the SOMUA MCG half-track artillery tractor and the 81 mm Brandt Mle 27/31 mortar.
+Two systems that were captured in sizable numbers were the SOMUA MCL half-track artillery tractor and the 81 mm Brandt Mle 27/31 mortar.
 Since the Germans were short of resources both were issued to German units.
-The SOMUA MCG was given the German designation S307(f) and the mle 27/31 was given the designation GrW 278(f).
+The SOMUA MCL was given the German designation S303(f) and the mle 27/31 was given the designation GrW 278(f).

-The Reihenwerfer consisted of 20 GrW 278(f) barrels in two rows of 10 which were mounted on a common framework that was attached to a base mounted on the back of an armored S307(f) chassis.
+The Reihenwerfer consisted of 20 GrW 278(f) barrels in two rows of 10 which were mounted on a common framework that was attached to a base mounted on the back of an armored S303(f) chassis.
 The mortars and half-tracks were converted by Major Alfred Becker's workshop (Baukommando Becker) in Paris.
-All 16 barrels could be traversed 360° and elevated together from +35° to +90°, with the outer barrels pointing slightly outwards to increase the spread of the barrage.
+All 20 barrels could be traversed 360° and elevated together from +35° to +90°, with the outer barrels pointing slightly outwards to increase the spread of the barrage.
 The vehicle carried 90 rounds of ready use ammunition and each barrel held a single round at the top of the tube until fired by pulling a lanyard.
 The round then slid down the tube until it hit a firing pin which launched it.
-In action, all 16 barrels were fired in rapid succession, but not simultaneously to saturate the target area.
+In action, all 20 barrels were fired in rapid succession, but not simultaneously to saturate the target area.
 The Reihenwerfer was deployed by German units in Northern France during the Normandy landings.